 Federal Employees frequently ask us if their continuous coverage counts if they have been enrolled as a spouse.
-Yes, as long as you have been enrolled under FEHB, as a participant or a spouse, you are eligible to maintain FEHB coverage in retirement.
+The answer is yes.
+As long as you have been enrolled under FEHB, as a participant or a spouse, you are eligible to maintain FEHB coverage in retirement.

 FEHB Continuation of Coverage for Family Members In Retirement

-Under the Affordable Care Act (often referred to as “Obamacare”) children are permitted to remain insured under their parents health insurance coverage until the child reaches age 26.
+Under the Affordable Care Act (often referred to as “Obamacare”) children, until the age of 26, are permitted to remain insured under their parents health insurance coverage.

 A child dependent is defined as: